osudrl/TeleJoy/README.md

 ## Feedback

 Written by [Kevin Kellar](https://github.com/kkevlar) for Oregon State University's [Dynamic Robotics Laboratory](http://mime.oregonstate.edu/research/drl/).
-For issues, comments, or suggestions with this guide, contact [Kevin Kellar](https://github.com/kkevlar) or open an issue.
+For issues, comments, or suggestions with this guide, contact the developer or open an issue.